 We recommend that if you feel you are at risk from high blood glucose levels, you consult a medical expert and then set your own RDA (daily amount) in your account settings.

-Not a member?
-Sign up for your free trial here so you can track your food and benefit from daily, weekly and monthly reports.
+Want to check your guideline GL?
+Use the food diary to track your food and benefit from daily, weekly and monthly reports.